Israel Arts and Science Academy: History

 The Israel Arts and Science Academy (Beit Hasefer Ha'tichon Hayisraeli Lemada'im Vela'omanuyot) was founded in September 1990 by Mary Jane and Robert H. Asher and Raphi Amram.
 The students are religious and secular Jews, Israeli Arabs, Christians and Druze.
 They come from over 100 communities across Israel.
 The student body numbers approximately 300, including day students from Jerusalem, in addition to residential students.

 IASA students are accepted without regard for their financial ability; 70% receive scholarship assistance.
 Admission is based solely on merit.
 IASA's goals are excellence, leadership and community service.
-Pluralism and mutual respect are natural outcomes of living in the IASA community.

 Students may major in either natural sciences, music, visual arts, or humanities, though they study most subjects (those which are not related to their area of interest) in mixed classes.
 The science students choose one main subject, such as physics, chemistry, or biology, and they must also learn computer science and/or another subject.

 IASA's Music Department was shaped by the visions of three educators: Israeli composer and ethnomusicologist Andre Hajdu (student of Zoltán Kodály, Olivier Messiaen and Darius Milhaud), composer and educator Michael Wolpe, and teacher of ear-training Bat Sheva Rubinstein.
 The Music Department has produced a generation of young Israeli musicians.

 The studies in the Art Department consist of painting, sculpting, photography, and video art classes.
 Students also study the history of modern art and classic art.
 In their second year, students write their own academic paper about any art topic they choose.
 In their third year, students work on their final practical exhibit.

 The Humanities Department was opened in the 2007–2008 school year.
 It was opened in a partial experimental format in 2006-2007.
 The students learn by the "Great books" curriculum, which emphasizes reading primary sources, group discussions, commentary, analysis and academic writing.
 The department's "Unique Program" includes several courses arranged in a chrono-historical order, from Ancient Greece to the Modern Era.
 Each course has a different dominant discipline, but the program is interdisciplinary in its nature.
 The students submit during every course several academic papers.
 Besides this program, the students must fulfill three other requirements: